Exiv2/exiv2/msvc2005/ReadMe.txt

      If you haven't installed the x64 compiler, don't select the 64 bit configurations!
      You may have to hand-edit the vcproj and sln files to hide the 64 bit information.
-     See the notes about DevStudio Express for more information about this.
+     See the notes about Visual Studio Express for more information about this.

      Build time is 20 minutes on a 2.2GHz Duo Core and consumes 3.0 gBytes of disk space.
      Build time with webready is of the order of one hour as we add 5 libraries.